xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    '- no -(*) begin_list empty?
           (*) Stop.

-        Algorithm 1: Determination of recipies.
+        Algorithm 1: Determination of recipes.

 When this algorithm comes to an end, there might be still mouth states with undetermined entries.
 The only possible reason for that are circular dependencies